javito350/FIle-Sorting-Algorithm-Benchmarker/writing/reflection.md

 -RQ1: What is the time overhead associated with sorting the data by the name attribute using the lambda function approach?

-As we can see in the output, the time to sort the data by the name attribute using the lambda function approach is 33.23 ms.
+The time overhead for sorting the data by the name attribute using the lambda function approach is 33.23 ms for the full input size and 16.12 ms for half the input size.
+This demonstrates that the runtime decreases proportionally with the input size, consistent with the expected time complexity of O(n log n).
+The lambda function approach is efficient for sorting smaller datasets and provides a straightforward way to define custom sorting logic.
+However, for larger datasets, its performance is slightly slower compared to optimized approaches like attrgetter.

 -RQ2: What happens with the runtime of the sorting algorithms as the input size increases?